 These options control the server's behavior on refreshing a zone (querying for SOA changes) or retrying failed transfers.
-Usually the SOA values for the zone are used, but these values are set by the master, giving slave server administrators little control over their contents.
+Usually the SOA values for the zone are used, up to a hard-coded maximum expiry of 24 weeks.
+However, these values are set by the master, giving slave server administrators little control over their contents.

-These options allow the administrator to set a minimum and maximum refresh and retry time either per-zone, per-view, or globally.
+These options allow the administrator to set a minimum and maximum refresh and retry time in seconds per-zone, per-view, or globally.
 These options are valid for slave and stub zones, and clamp the SOA refresh and retry times to the specified values.